Asad-Kazmi72/MeriSKILL-by-ASAD/README.md

 # MeriSKILL-by-ASAD
 MeriSKILL Internship Projects

+📈 Project Update: Sales Data Analysis by MeriSKILL! 🚀

+From monthly sales trends to best-sellers and regional variations, this project has been a deep dive into data analytics. 📊

 📊 MeriSKILL Data Analysis Project 2 - Diabetes Data 📊

 I'm delighted to share the insights from my recent analysis on a healthcare dataset focused on diagnosing diabetes.
 Here's a breakdown of what I've been up to: